-How to prevent a side stitch
+How can I prevent side stitches?

-4. Slow & steady
+4. Slow & Steady

 Start slowly and increase your speed.
 A side stitch is a signal that your body is overwhelmed.

-5. The upper body is the key
+5. Train your upper body

-A side stitch occurs more frequently in sports where the upper body is heavily involved – running, swimming or horse back riding.
+A side stitch occurs more frequently in sports where the upper body is heavily involved – running, swimming, or horseback riding.
 A well-trained core reduces rotational movements in the trunk of the body.
-The internal organs are actively supported and you are less prone to cramps.
+The internal organs are actively supported and, you are less prone to cramps.
 By the way: a strong trunk not only improves your running efficiency but also prevents injuries.

-7. Control your breathing
+6. Control your breathing

-Tips for an acute side stitch
+5 tips for an acute side stitch

-3. Shift down a gear
+10. Shift down a gear

-4. Stop for a moment and stretch
+11. Stop running for a moment and stretch